 Most Idaho elementary school libraries have insufficient budgets to provide quality, age-appropriate books for their students to either read at school or take home.
 With 50 percent of Idaho school children qualifying for free or reduced lunch, many of them are not likely to have age-appropriate reading material at home.
 The result is that many Idaho children do not have access to enough reading materials to become proficient readers, the basis required for all other learning.

-The 2019-2020 School Library Access Mini-Grant application window is now OPEN.
+The 2019-2020 School Library Access Mini-Grant application window is now CLOSED.

 Round 1 application